-However, as Professor John C. Turner says, conformity is not always the norm:
+However, as psychologist Professor John C. Turner says, conformity is not always the norm:

 “Anyone who looks outside the window at daily events around the globe will find that […] resistance, conflict and change are as normal as the sun rising.”
 (Turner, 2006; p.42)

 Understanding when we conform has all kinds of practical real-world benefits, depending on your aims: it can help you understand your own behaviour as well as understand how others will behave under a variety of different situational pressures.